-Framebufferphone is a new Linux phone project aimed at providing a low-level (framebuffer-based) yet accessible UI enviroment for Linux phones; building around and valuing using the TTY rather then forgoing it.
+Framebufferphone is a Linux phone project aimed at providing a low-level (framebuffer-based) yet accessible UI enviroment for Linux phones; building around and valuing using the TTY rather then forgoing it.
 Framebufferphone provides two components: fbp and f_scripts. fbp is the graphical framebuffer UI widget piece of the project, which can switch between two input modes: a "strings" mode and a "keyboard" mode.
 With the former mode being completly end-user scriptable.
 Meanwhile, f_scripts provides a number of canonical example standalone scripts built to be usable with fbp (but note no hard dependency exists). f_scripts can be used for many common smartphone-like functionalities like web browsing, making calls, watching videos, checking RSS feeds, etc.

 Overall: conceptual simplicity, maintainability, and frugality are the